Geospatial Lineage Fundamentals & Architecture

 - Cryptographic chaining: SHA-256 or BLAKE3 hashes link sequential operations, creating tamper-evident audit trails.

-- Temporal indexing: Time-series partitioning enables efficient queries like “show all transformations applied to Dataset X between Q1 and Q3 2024.”
+- Temporal indexing: Time-series partitioning enables efficient queries like “show all transformations applied to Dataset X between Q1 and Q3 2025.”

 For organizations requiring semantic interoperability across jurisdictions, aligning graph schemas with OGC API - Records ensures that lineage metadata remains discoverable and machine-actionable across federated spatial data infrastructures.
+The engine choice behind this layer is weighed in detail in PostGIS vs Neo4j for Spatial Lineage.

 4. Query & Governance Interface